Calories are king when it comes to weight loss.

 It’s hard to argue with science on this one.
 If you consume fewer calories than you burn in a day, you’ll lose weight.

-So I get why so many women who are eager to lose weight immediately slash calories in half.
+So I get why so many women who are eager to lose weight immediately begin cutting calories in half.
 If reducing calories is good, shouldn’t the goal be to cut as many as possible?

 It doesn’t help that so many fitness magazines have agreed that 1,200 calories is a magic target for women.
 While that low amount might work for some, it’s completely unnecessary for the average dieter.

 When you reduce calories too fast, you can start to experience negative side effects.
-Here are 5 warning signs that you slashed too many calories.
+It’s also important to not that losing weight too fast is not only unhealthy, it’s also likely to result in weight regain.
+Here are 5 symptoms of not eating enough calories.

 1. Your Workouts Suck